 Once your students begin partnering training, you will begin to notice an overall improvement in the quality of their dancing.
 You’ll see increased strength, flexibility and coordination.
 For girls, partnering will augment balance, as well as back strength and pointe work.
 Dancers’ body awareness and timing becomes precise, and their ability to blend and dance in a group improves, too.

-“If you want to be a professional dancer, you have to be a good partner,” says Brown explains.
+“If you want to be a professional dancer, you have to be a good partner,” Brown explains.
 Starting your students off right will give them an edge in their careers while providing your studio with a fun class that may quickly become everybody’s favorite.
 DT

 Laura De Silva is a freelance writer whose work has also appeared in Dance Spirit and Decore & Style magazines.